oasis-tcs/openc2-ap-er/oc2edr.md

 ### 2.1.2 Targets
-Table 2.1.2-1 summarizes the Targets defined in Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) as they relate to EDR functionality.
+Table 2.1.2-1 summarizes the Targets defined in Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) as they relate to ER functionality.
 Table 2.1.2-2 summarizes the Targets that are defined in this specification.

 #### 2.1.2.1 Common Targets
-Table 2.1.2-1 lists the Targets defined in the OpenC2 Language Specification that are applicable to EDR .
+Table 2.1.2-1 lists the Targets defined in the OpenC2 Language Specification that are applicable to ER .
 The particular Action/Target pairs that are required or are optional are presented in [Section 2.3](#23-openc2-commands).

 **Table 2.1.2-1.
 Language Specification Targets Applicable to ER**